decagondev/back-end-project-week-tom-tarpey/README.md

 ## RUNNING API

-To run the server locally you can fork and / clone it to your local machine.
-There are some prerequisites for this however:
+The API can be run in a few different ways the simplest to get it up and running in a fast fassion is to run the server locally. for this you can fork and / clone it to your local machine.

+**There are some prerequisites for this however:**

 - [git](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/)
 - [nodejs](https://nodejs.org/en/download/)